 Join us for an exploration of each artist’s craft, trajectory and connection to legacy throughout the weekend in this interactive artist talk.

-Watch the artists at work throughout the weekend at the Artisan Village.
+See the artists at work throughout the weekend in the Artisan Village.

 Saturday, July 12, 2014

 Versatile artist, Tian Yali is also a painter, sachet-maker, and can prepare edible dough figurines.
 She first started making paper cuttings at 13 years old; and her first major project was creating the decorations for a family member’s wedding.
 She was “discovered” during the 1980s cultural census, and has won international awards for her work.
 She is involved in many folk arts associations, both at the provincial and county levels.